 In the market for pearl jewelry?
 Before making a purchase, it’s essential to learn about what these gems are.
 Pearls are the only gemstones in the world that come from a living creature.
 Mollusks such as oysters and mussels produce these precious jewels that people have adored since ancient times.
-Despite appearing in a rich variety of sizes and shapes, those that are white and almost perfectly round continue to be the most popular.
-Pearls are famous for the exquisite beauty they possess which comes from their distinctive glow.
-That is often referred to as a pearl’s luster.
+Despite appearing in a rich variety of sizes and shapes, the white and almost perfectly round gems continue to be the most popular.
+Pearls are famous for the exquisite beauty they possess which comes from their distinctive glow, often referred to as a jewel’s luster.
 While there is indeed a lot to learn, to help you answer the question “what is a pearl” we discuss all the aspects you need to know.

 How Does a Pearl Form?

 As mentioned earlier, these gemstones form inside mollusks.
 In saltwater, pearls are found in oysters, while in freshwater they are produced by mussels.
 When a foreign substance such as a food particle slips into the mollusk, the creature protects itself by covering the irritant with layers of nacre.
-It is also a substance that gives pearls their luster.
-This food particle essentially functions as the nucleus of a pearl and gets larger and larger over time as layers of nacre are applied.
+The nacre is also a substance that gives the jewels their luster.
+This food particle essentially functions as the nucleus of a gem and gets larger and larger over time as layers of nacre are applied.

 How Long Does It Take for a Pearl to Form?

 The time it takes for a pearl to develop depends on a variety of factors.
-Generally speaking, freshwater pearls form a lot faster than saltwater pearls.
-Small saltwater pearls can take as little as six months to develop, while large saltwater pearls might need up to four years.
+Generally speaking, the freshwater types form a lot faster than the saltwater ones.
+Small saltwater pearls can take as little as six months to develop, while the larger ones might need up to four years.

 Type of Pearls

 We’ve already introduced two different types of pearls: saltwater and freshwater.
-There is also another way to classify pearls.
-They can be either natural or cultured.
+Another way to classify these gems is by their forming process, namely natural or cultured.

 Natural pearls are harvested from the wild.
-They pearls are extremely rare due to a couple of reasons.
-To begin, only one out of 10,000 mollusks produce a pearl in the wild.
-In addition, so many wild mollusks have been collected throughout history that the population has dwindled significantly in a handful of areas where they once were common.
-Today, natural pearls are very uncommon in the pearl market and can fetch extremely high prices.
+These types are extremely rare due to a couple of reasons.
+Firstly, only one out of 10,000 mollusks produces a pearl in the wild.
+In addition, so many wild mollusks have been collected throughout history that the population has dwindled significantly.
+Today, natural gems of the sea are very uncommon on the market and can fetch extremely high prices.

 Origin of Natural Pearls

-In their long history which dates back thousands of years, natural pearls have been exclusive to only a few selected places.
-Saltwater pearls were found along the waters of the Persian Gulf, the coast of India, near the Red Sea, and in the Japanese waters.
+Dating back thousands of years, natural pearls have been exclusive to only a few selected places.
+Saltwater gems were found along the waters of the Persian Gulf, the coast of India, near the Red Sea, and in the Japanese waters.
 Freshwater gems, on the other hand, came mainly from rivers and ponds in China.
 That is until colonizers saw Native Americans wearing large pearls and soon after found them in the basins of Ohio, Mississippi, and Tennessee.
-The harvesting of natural pearls continued into the 19th century until overfishing became a severe problem.
+The harvesting of natural pearls continued into the 19th century until over-fishing became a severe problem.
 With a diminishing mollusk population coupled with an increase in global demand, the industry needed a new solution.

 In 1893, after nearly twenty years of trying, Kokichi Mokimoto achieved his lifelong dream of cultivating pearls.
-He did it by delicately inserting a nucleus into an oyster.
-This stimulated the creature into covering the nucleus with layers of nacre to eventually produce a pearl.
+He did it by delicately inserting a nucleus into an oyster, which stimulated the creature into covering the nucleus with layers of nacre.
 Today, nearly all pearls available on the market are cultured pearls.
-There are a few varieties of these gems that vary in color, size, and luster based on the region they come from.
+There are a few varieties of these gems that vary in color, size and luster, based on the region they come from.

 Origin of Cultured Pearls

-There are four main types of cultured pearls: freshwater pearls, Japanese Akoya pearls, Tahitian pearls, and South Sea pearls.
-Freshwater pearls are cultivated in lakes and rivers across China.
-Akoya pearls are found off the coast of Japan and China.
-Tahitian pearls – not only in Tahiti, but also across all the islands of French Polynesia.
-Lastly, South Sea pearls are harvested in the waters of Australia and the Philippines.
+There are four main types of cultured pearls: Freshwater, Japanese Akoya, Tahitian and South Sea.
+Freshwater pearls are cultivated in lakes and rivers across China, while Akoya types are found off the coast of Japan and China.
+Tahitian gems are found not only in Tahiti, but also across all the islands of French Polynesia.
+Lastly, the South Sea jewels are harvested in the waters of Australia and the Philippines.

-While people are most familiar with white and cream-colored pearls, the gemstones come in an array of other dazzling colors.
-Freshwater pearls are found in delightful white and pink hues that ooze of charm.
+While people are most familiar with white and cream-colored gems of the sea, the gemstones come in an array of other dazzling hues.
+Freshwater jewels are found in delightful white and pink shades that ooze of charm.
 Tahitian pearls colors are undoubtedly the most exotic.
 They include shades of blue, green, grey, and black.
-South Sea pearls are revered for their golden color that is considered extremely rare.
-Lastly, Akoya pearls feature white and black colorways.
+South Sea jewels are revered for their golden color that is considered extremely rare.
+Lastly, Akoya gems feature white and black colorways.

 Size is another significant factor to consider.
 Freshwater pearl sizes range from 5mm to as large as 13mm.
-Akoya pearls can be as small as 2mm.
+Akoya gems can be as small as 2mm.
 However, the diameter of 6mm to 8mm is the most common.
-Though in some cases Tahitian pearls can be as large as 20mm, the average size is somewhere between 9mm and 11mm.
-The most popular diameter for South Sea pearls is 7mm and 8mm, with anything larger classified as extremely rare.
+Though in some cases, Tahitian types can be as large as 20mm, the average size is somewhere between 9mm and 11mm.
+The most popular diameter for South Sea gems is 7mm and 8mm, with anything larger classified as extremely rare.

-One of the most special aspects of pearls is the way they reflect light.
-That is a feature highly affected by the luster.
-The rule of thumb is the more luster a pearl has, the more valuable it becomes.
+One of the most special aspects of the gems of the sea is the way they reflect light.
+That is a feature highly affected by their luster.
+The rule of thumb is the more luster a bead has, the more valuable it becomes.
 When compared to other gemstones, all pearls feature a more vivid glow.
-However, it is Akoya pearls that are especially known for this attribute.
+However, it is the Akoya types that are especially known for this attribute.
 Akoya pearl luster is the primary reason why they are worth so much.
-While these gems are sharp and highly-reflective, South Sea pearls feature a softer, satin-like look which some people prefer.
+While these gems are sharp and highly-reflective, South Sea gems feature a softer, satin-like finish.

 Why Should You Choose Pearl Jewelry?